psdkiajhn/OF-Terminal-File/README.md

   🖼️tset2.jpg   |
   🎥test.mp4    |
 ```
-as you can `.mp4` file didn't organized because video folder doesn't exist❗
+as you can `.mp4` file didn't organized because video folder doesn't exist❗ <br />
-You can use it when you have our own sorted foldee but you add some new file, you can use `-n` or `--NO-NEW-FOLDER` to organize them with your old folder
+You can use it when you have our own sorted foldee but you add some new file, you can use `-n` or `--NO-NEW-FOLDER` to organize them with your old folder <br />

 ## Directory
-if you want to organize a directory but your at another directory,
+if you want to organize a directory but your at another directory, <br />
-you don't need to cd for going to that directory, just use `-d` or `--directory` like this:
+you don't need to cd for going to that directory, just use `-d` or `--directory` like this: <br />
 ```
   of -d /usr/myfiles/
       or